 Maryanne Confoy RSC

-Prof Maryanne Confoy RSC is a Religious Sister of Charity and Professor of Pastoral Theology at Jesuit Theological College and University of Divinity.
-Prof Maryanne is also visiting Professor at the School of Theology and Ministry, Boston College, USA.
-She is a fellow of the University of Divinity.
+Prof Maryanne Confoy RSC is a Religious Sister of Charity and Professor of Pastoral Theology at Pilgrim Theological College and University of Divinity.
+She is a Fellow of the University of Divinity.
 Her governance roles include Board member of St Vincent’s Health Australia, Director of The Australian Institute of Theological Education-BBI, Director of LUCRFPT, Board Member of The Way Community for Homeless Men.
-Her previous governance roles have included President of the United Faculty of Theology, member of the Australian Catholic University Senate and Chair of MCD Board of Postgraduate Studies.
-Prof Maryanne is a Council member of Edmund Rice Education Australia and a member of RMIT University Ethics Committee.
+Her previous governance roles have included President of the United Faculty of Theology, member of the Australian Catholic University Senate and Chair of MCD Board of Postgraduate Studies, Trustee of Edmund Rice Education Australia and a member of RMIT University HRE Committee.

 Christopher Gleeson SJ

-Christopher Gleeson SJ has spent most of his working life as a teacher and administrator in Jesuit schools, nearly 21 of which as Head of both Xavier College in Melbourne and St. Ignatius’ College, Riverview, in Sydney.
+Christopher Gleeson SJ has spent most of his working life as a teacher and administrator in Jesuit schools, nearly 21 of which as Principal of both Xavier College in Melbourne and St. Ignatius’ College, Riverview, in Sydney.
 His peers elected him to serve as Chair of the Association of Heads of Independent Schools of Australia from 1999 to 2001.
 Since leaving Riverview at the end of 2002, he has been Director of Jesuit Publications (now Jesuit Communications) in Melbourne, and inaugural Director of both the Faber Centre of Ignatian Spirituality and the Archdiocesan Santa Teresa Spirituality Centre in Brisbane.
-In January 2011, he took up his current role as the Provincial’s Delegate for Education and Mission Formation, and in October 2012 was asked to be the Jesuit Conference Asia Pacific (JCAP) Secretary for Primary and Secondary Education.
-Over the years he has written four books for parents and teachers – Striking a Balance: Teaching Values and Freedom (Aurora Books 1993), A Canopy of Stars – Some Reflections for the Journey (David Lovell Publishing 2003 – revised and relaunched in May, 2017); Releasing the Angel – Saluting all who strive to teach (Australasian Theological Forum), and in 2011, The Front Page – Everyday Ignatian Spirituality (Australasian Theological Forum).
-Father Gleeson is a member of the Australian Jesuit Province and is currently based in Our Lady of the Way Parish, Lavender Bay, Sydney.
+In January 2011, he was appointed to be the Provincial’s Delegate for Education and Mission Formation, and in January 2016 took on the new role of Provincial Delegate for Ignatian Formation.
+Over the years he has written four books for parents and teachers – Striking a Balance: Teaching Values and Freedom (Aurora Books 1993); A Canopy of Stars – Some Reflections for the Journey (David Lovell Publishing 2003 – revised and relaunched in May, 2017); Releasing the Angel – Saluting all who strive to teach (Australasian Theological Forum, 2008); and in 2011, The Front Page – Everyday Ignatian Spirituality (Australasian Theological Forum).
+Chris Gleeson is a member of the Australian Jesuit Province and is currently based in Our Lady of the Way Parish, Lavender Bay, Sydney.

 Revd Associate Professor Michael A. Kelly, CSsR, BTheol, STM, MEd, PhD is a priest in the Redemptorist Congregation, and a member of the Provincial Council of the Australian Province of his Congregation.
 He has been on the faculty of Yarra Theological Union for two decades.
 He is postgraduate coordinator and teaches in the areas of pastoral theology and religious education.